regananalytics/turret-soft/README.md

 First, open the file we want to run, such as `/turret-soft/turret_soft/__main__.py` which is our main entry point.

 Click the debug icon on the left side of the window.
 Now click the "Run and Debug" button.
 (Alternatively just hit `F5`).
 A popup will ask what kind of debugging environment do we want.
-Click "Python" and then click "Python File".
-The code should execute!
+Click "Python" and then click "Python Module".
+When prompted for a module name, type `turret-soft.turret_soft`, since that is the address of our module from the root of the repo.

 When run directly like this, the `main()` function is executed through the section:
 ```python